ayush-saklani/navit/README.md

 - **Frontend -** Open `frontend/index.html` ***( home page )*** or <a class="link-danger" href="https://navit.vercel.app/"><b>Navit</b></a>

 ---
-## ⭐ Ideas and features to work and figure out right now
+# ⭐ Current Ideas and Features for Development

 ## Version 1.0  ✅
 - [x] Started with a problem in mind and the problem unvealed and changes the significant app fundamental approches to solve the problem and new approches were used.